flowchartsman/shttp/README.md

 ### Architectural Support
 As mentioned in the article, at this time the the only architecture that supports [fast, optimized assembly versions](https://blog.cloudflare.com/go-crypto-bridging-the-performance-gap/) of the necessary crypto primitives is amd64, so this package will not compile on other architectures.
 If and when such support becomes available, I will be sure to add it.

+### Let's Encrypt
+As of this first push, Let's Encrypt support is still being tested, and should be considered experimental.
+Of particular note are the concerns raised over rate limiting in the proposal mentioned above.

 <sup>1</sup>See *Architectural Support* above